jspit-de/TableArray/README.md

 - Create from Array, JSON-String, CSV-String, Iterator or XML
 - Methods for column selection, row filtering and sorting
+- One file, no external requirements

 ### Installation & loading
 Manually:

 - Code -> Download ZIP TableArray-master.zip
 - Extract zip to a new Folder

+Of course, you can also copy the TableArray source code to your editor and save it.

 ```php
 use Jspit\TableArray;